oscaroptics/DegenToken/README.md

 # Create a custom token and deploy it to Avalanche Fuji Testnet

-This project is part of ETH+AVAX Proof Intermediate course by Metacrafters

 In this project we had to build a custom token using Solidity and deploy it to Avalanche Fuji Testnet using Hardhat.

 ## Pre-requisites